Guide: How to Digitize Your Kaizen Process

 Your kaizen process is scattered.
 The whiteboard gets erased.
 The sticky notes fall off the wall.
 The spreadsheets sit dormant because nobody remembers which version is current.
-You gather teams for improvement events, collect 40 ideas, and three months later you can't find the notes or remember who was supposed to follow up.
+You gather teams for improvement events, collect 40 ideas, and three months later you cannot find the notes or remember who was supposed to follow up.

 This is the reality for most manufacturing shops that still run kaizen on paper or in disconnected spreadsheets.
 And it costs you: lost improvement opportunities, demotivated frontline workers, and incomplete execution of improvements that could actually make a difference.